 Heroes of the Storm

-Heroes of the Storm had their official tournament circuit canceled so don’t expect to see Heroes of the Storm on this list for long.
+Heroes of the Storm had their official tournament circuit canceled, so don’t expect to see Heroes of the Storm on this list for long.
 It is a crossover MOBA video game developed by Blizzard.
-The game features playable heroes and different battlegrounds based on Warcraft, Overwatch, StarCraft, and Diablo universes.
-It has a broader playstyle than a traditional MOBA, it is classified more like an online “hero brawler”.
-Koreans love MOBA video games which is why Heroes of the Storm was so successful in Korea.
-Therefore, there are many pro-gamers succeeding in Heroes of the Storm.
+The game features playable heroes and battlegrounds based on Warcraft, Overwatch, StarCraft, and Diablo universes.
+It has a broader playstyle than a traditional MOBA; it is classified more like an online “hero brawler.”
+Koreans love MOBA video games which are why Heroes of the Storm succeeded in Korea.
+Therefore, many pro gamers are succeeding in Heroes of the Storm.
 Furthermore, the success of Heros of the Storm in Korea shows how much Koreans embrace Blizzard games more than many other games.

 Top 3 Heroes of the Storm Pro Gamers in Korea

 Warcraft III is a fantasy real-time strategy computer video game developed by Blizzard.
 It is set several years after Warcraft II and focuses on four races, Humans, Orcs, Undead, and Elves.
 Players must collect resources, then train units and heroes to defeat the enemy player.
 The Korean Warcraft Scene has been dying for some time now.
 In addition, many pro gamers have left the game altogether.
 Furthermore, there are almost no WC3 tournaments going on in Korea anymore.
 Chinese players dominate the WarCraft 3 scene, and many Korean players have moved on to other games.